mickem/nscp/docs/docs/extending/zip-modules.md

 Key      | Description
 ---------|------------------------------------------------------------------------
-provider | The module which provides the funstionality reuired to run this script. script   | The script file (inside the zip) to load. alias    | The lias of the script. command  | The command to execute
+provider | The module which provides the functionality required to run this script. script   | The script file (inside the zip) to load. alias    | The alias of the script. command  | The command to execute

 ```